 At Gull Harbor, German immigrants settled to work in the area in the teens and 1920s.
 At the Sunnybay Plantation near Gull Harbor, the Olympia Cannery, located on the Olympia waterfront, developed a fruit ranch.
 In Grand Mound and Rochester, the strawberry fields were creating a brisk business during the 1920s as well.

 The state established Primary State Highways starting in 1913.
 The concrete Pacific Highway (State Route 1), which began at the Canadian border and extended through Thurston County on its way to the Oregon border, was completed in 1922.
 The Olympic Highway (the route from Olympia to Port Angeles which was later State Highway 9) was designated as a primary highway in 1919.
-Tenino was on the main auto route transforming the town into a service stop with lunch counters, auto dealers and service stations.
+Tenino was on the main auto route transforming the town into a service stop with lunch counters, auto dealers, and service stations.

 During the 1910s and 1920s many Swedes and Swede-Finns emigrated to the county, working often in the lumber camps but slowly clearing the cut-over forest lands of the county into productive farmland.
 Many Swedes and Swede-Finns settled in the Independence Valley.

 The depression of the 1930s affected Thurston County as it did most of the country.
 The county did benefit from a number of projects of the Franklin Roosevelt administration to promote building and jobs.
 The county built a new courthouse in 1930 on Capitol Way to replace the 1900 era building downtown.
 The Olympia Airport terminal and other improvements for the airfield were completed through Works Progress Administration funds.
 Throughout the county roads were built, records re-organized and public facilities were improved through various programs.
-Civilian Conservation Corps (CCC) camps near Lacey and Rainier were organized as welI.
+Civilian Conservation Corps (CCC) camps near Lacey and Rainier were also organized.
 Millersylvania Park was constructed through the work of the CCC.
 In Tumwater, the repeal of Prohibition spurred the construction of the new brewery in 1933.
 Upon its closure in 1932, a Tenino Bank issued wooden scrip, which became world renowned.

 By the 1940s most of the lumber had been cut from the Black Hills and the operations of the Mud Bay Logging and Bordeaux Brothers had left the area.
 During World War II, several training areas were located in the county including at the Olympia Airport.
 The 37th Fighter squadron was part of the 55th Fighter Group between July 22, 1942 and August 23, 1943 at the site.
 The squadron began flying P-43 Lancers and later converted to P-38 Lightnings.
 The squadron had 180 enlisted men and 35 officers based at the airport.
 After the war, the airport was a site for surplus military aircraft.
 The airport was transferred back to the City of Olympia in 1947.
 Other military groups practiced blowing up bridges by dynamiting the logging trestles in the Capitol Forest, since they were no longer needed for logging.
 On the Olympia waterfront, steel barges were built on West Bay drive and materiel for the war effort was shipped through the Port of Olympia.